If you found this page, you may be wondering … what is a Cricut, and why is it such a big deal?

 - A vinyl sticker I put on my car’s back window

-- 3D boxes that my son cuts out for his classmates
+- 3D boxes that my daughter cuts out for her classmates

 - Some vinyl decals for cases, designed and cut out by Greg